tobybreckon/python-examples-cv/README.md

 For several of the demos that largely rely on effective demonstration using just a single output window - press the _"f"_ key to run fullscreen.
 In all examples press _"x"_ to exit.

+Use script ``download-models.sh`` to download CNN model files associated with some examples.

 ---

 ### Re-usable Exemplar Components (Python Classes):